 The course is designed to enable students to become more accomplished and independent in the representation of ideas in different fields of design and to understand and value how graphic design, wearable design, product design, and interior/exterior design invite different interpretations and explanations.
 Students will develop knowledge, skills and understanding through the making of works in design that lead to and demonstrate conceptual and technical accomplishment.
-They will also develop knowledge, skills and understanding through the interpretation of design.
+They will also develop knowledge, skills and understanding that leads to increasingly accomplished critical and historical investigations of design.